Youth Summer Ministry

 Paperwork & Forms

 Here you can find all forms and paperwork that you and your participants will need for a week of Youth Summer Ministry.
 View and download each form by clicking the icons below.
-Reach out to Jacey with any questions!
+Reach out to Hailey with any questions!

-All participants will need to bring two copies of the Medical Information form to camp.
-These will be turned in during registration on Sunday of your camp week.
+All participants will need two copies of the Medical Information and Statement of Activities & Release to camp.
+The Contact Person will turn these in on behalf of their group upon arrival.

-This is also where you can indicate any dietary needs, allergies, and “special circumstances” in your group, such as a youth who needs to stay with a particular adult or other youth in a YRG, any accessibility needs, early departures, etc.
+This is also where you can indicate any dietary needs, allergies, and “special circumstances” in your group, such as a youth who needs to stay with a particular adult or other youth in a YRG, any accessibility needs, etc.

 Frequently Asked Questions